Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Not used in the vanilla game.

 ### SendWhetherPlayerHasItem (Script Only)
-**Summary:** Test if the player has the given item, then send `OnPlayerHasItem` with the result.
+**Summary:** Send whether the player has the given item, thus causing `OnReceiveWhetherPlayerHasItem`.
 **Supported Entity Types:** Character or Prop
 **Ghidra Reference (For Coders):** `CCharacter::OnCommand, CProp::OnCommand`
 **Usage:** `SendWhetherPlayerHasItem <inventoryItem>`
 Click [here](../../../../src/net/highwayfrogs/editor/games/konami/greatquest/generic/InventoryItem.java) to see a list of InventoryItem values.
+When the `--AsEntity` flag is included, the number will be sent to the `--AsEntity` target instead of the script owner.

 ### SetPlayerHasItem (Script Only)
 **Summary:** Add or remove an inventory item in the player's inventory.